deepanshs/mrsimulator/docs/configuring_simulator.rst

 ''''''''

-If the value is ``none`` (default), the result of the simulation is a single spectrum where the frequency contributions from all the spin-systems are co-added.
+If the value is ``none`` (default), the result of the simulation is a single spectrum where the frequency contributions from all the spin systems are co-added.
 Consider the following example.

 .. plot::